1s0m0rph/AutoScreenshot/README.md

 1. Create a new task like you had an unencrypted drive, but don't add the trigger.
 2. Add a trigger with the following settings:
     - Log: Microsoft-Windows-BitLocker-API/Management
     - Source: <leave blank>
-  - Event ID: 782
+    - Event ID: 782 (this is the 'drive unlocked' event ID -- you can verify this using the Event Viewer)
     - all checkboxes unticked EXCEPT 'Enabled'

 ![image](https://user-images.githubusercontent.com/32105556/226152751-da1dee7d-4e08-49b0-9325-8fa911bad9ca.png)

 When done, you should have a task that looks roughly like this:
 ![image](https://user-images.githubusercontent.com/32105556/226152777-29da30ec-6dfe-4178-90c9-f0750b4ced2d.png)